likethebourbon/winter-git/README.md

 Controls to filter the dataset are available under Data Controls, including selecting tracks by publisher, platform, franchise, and year.
 Controls to adjust hyperparameters for t-SNE and the network graph are available under Hyperparameter Controls.

+## Using the web app

+The web app is not yet available on a public website.
+Until it is, you can explore the dataset by running it locally.
+View the [installation instructions](/instructions.md) to get started.